tls-attestation/use-cases-and-properties/draft-ietf-seat-use-cases.md

 {: #attacker-model }

 This section describes the attack vectors that motivate the security goals in the following section, and the requirement each imposes on a conforming solution.
-They complement the relay, diversion, and replay attacks already discussed under {{integration-security-goals}}.

 ## Cross-Connection and Cross-Peer Evidence Reuse
 {: #evidence-reuse }